Battle Nations: Plot

+Battle Nations is set on the continent of Ateria, with the Empire embroiled in a decades-long civil war against the Rebellion.
+Two years after the Empire's best general, General Ashe, defects to the rebels, the Empire is looking for alternative strategies to win the war, and begins searching for uranium to use in a superweapon to defeat the rebels once and for all.
+The player (referred to as 'Captain') leads the Empire's 95th Rifle Company, which is tasked with establishing and maintaining an outpost on the hostile, apparently uranium-rich Northern Frontier - all while fighting against a wide array of enemies and critters.

-Battle Nations also has a few major storylines as well as many smaller storylines (most of which were for limited edition events).
-Some major plot points include defeating Warlord Gantas (the antagonist boss of the Raiders), Attacking Rebel Forces (after they successfully take down the Imperial Forces), and confronting the Sovereign Navy (mainly by boats).
+The game also has a number of other major storylines, as well as many smaller storylines (most of which were for limited edition events).
+Some major plot points include defeating Warlord Gantas (the antagonist boss of the Raiders), attacking Rebel Forces (after they successfully take down the Imperial Forces), and confronting the Sovereign Navy (mainly by boats).

-The characters that routinely assist in this plot include Lieutenant Morgan (who loves to drink whiskey), Sergeant Ramsey, Perkins, Dr. Aurora, and many more.
+The characters that routinely assist in this plot include the alcoholic Lieutenant Morgan, hulking Sergeant Ramsey, Perkins, Dr. Aurora, and many more.

 Development

 Battle Nations is Z2Live's third game, following Trade Nations and MetalStorm.
 Z2Live released a video that described the inspiration behind the creation of Battle Nations.
 The concept for the game was inspired by Trade Nations users who provided feedback requesting additional PvP elements in the game.

-Mid-Years & Events

-Battle Nations grew quickly, and the playerbase became loyal and dedicated to the game.
-'The Boss Strike', in which allies in guilds joined to get the highest score possible, and in turn receive special unit and resource rewards.
-FotS was acknowledged by the Battle Nations community to be the victors of the final Boss Strike, much to the chagrin of BSR.
+As the player base grew, Battle Nations was regularly updated to add new units, quests and events.

+In August 2013, limited time events called 'Boss Strikes' were added to the game, in which players in guilds fought against waves of AI enemies to get the highest score possible.
+Rewards for victory and participation included special units (including air units, which were also added in the update) and resource rewards.
 'Invasions' also presented opportunities for guild members to work together and compete against other guilds by defeating enemy invasions on their outposts.
-'Arena Challenges', although controversial and 'pay-to-win', allowed players to square up against other players in Asynchronous player-versus-player combat.
+'Arena Challenges' allowed players to square up against other players in asynchronous player-versus-player combat.

+On September 18, 2014, Battle Nations was released on Steam, and a patch included a range of promotional units and missions based on Team Fortress 2 available for a limited time.

+An update on November 12, 2014, added naval units to the game along with a new storyline and two new factions, the Sovereign Navy and the Reef Bandits.

 With every event, a 'promotional unit' was released.
-These units were purchasable by Nanopods, and in some cases, had incredible advantages over non-promotional units.
+These units were purchasable by nanopods, and in some cases, had incredible advantages over non-promotional units.
 This led to the firm conviction by many of the players that the game was 'free-to-play, pay-to-win'.
 Some of these more 'overpowered' promotional units assisted in the eventual demise of the game.